arnaghizadeh/greedy_auto_augment/README.md

 python main.py --data='Datasets' --lr=0.1 --network=1 --last_layer=10 --dataset=cifar10 --pickle_path='saved_pickle'
 ```
 ### Train
 For the traing enter the following code in a python 2 environment with torch library enabled.
 There are multiple options added to the available options for the search.
 For the `--mode`, we can use `'Manual'`,`'AutoAug'`, and `'GAutoAug'`.
-The  `--resume=0`, `--smallprint=1` the values to be 0, 1.
+The  `--resume`, `--smallprint` can take values of 0, 1.

 ```
 cd Train